tydar/eleventy-personal-blog/ci-comparison.md

 * One free Active Pipeline per month.
 * 100 free minutes from CodeBuild per month.
 * CodeDeploy is a free service to deploy to EC2 or Lambda.

+## TravisCI

+TravisCI's free tier is a trial--you are given 10,000 credits.
+When you use them up you must start to pay.
+Has similar features to many other platforms.
+Integrations with all relevant platforms.
+I didn't get a clear answer immediately to how many build-minutes 10,000 credits is.

+## CircleCI

+Seems like a popular option now.
+Haven't looked into it much yet.

+Free cloud tier:
+* 2,500 free credits/week
+* Build on Linux and Windows